 The secondary education program is designed for students seeking teacher licensure at the high school levels in biology, chemistry, business, English, history, and mathematics.
 The requirements for the Illinois teaching license for grades9 through 12 are integrated with the program.
 Additional courses must be taken to earn an endorsement to teach at the middle school level.

-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Test of Academic Proficiency.
 Professional dispositions also must be demonstrated.
 Applicants who have taken other graduate-level course work must have a minimum 3.0 GPA in these courses.
 Students may earn admission to the program without an undergraduate major in biology, chemistry, business, English, history, or mathematics, but must complete the equivalent of an undergraduate major in one of these areas in order to earn licensure and the MA degree in secondary education.

 To be awarded the MA in secondary education, students must successfully complete a 32 semester-hour program of study, and all requirements for the Illinois teaching license.
 For the license, 26 semester hours of education courses are required; students may earn the license before completing the MA degree.

 To earn the teaching license, students must complete an approved student teaching experience, a minimum of 100 clock hours of pre-student teaching field experiences, all of the requirements for an academic major in one of the approved programs, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.

 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).